HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Methodology

-Taking the transfer to a crop classification task as an example, Fig.~\ref{fig-overall_arch} (b–d) illustrates the complete process of adapting the hierarchical LCLU model to the target domain.
-We begin by constructing a cross-domain hierarchical structure based on prior domain knowledge, linking semantic levels as follows: Vegetation $\rightarrow$ Cropland $\rightarrow$ Rice, Maize, Soybean.
-In this hierarchy, Vegetation and Cropland correspond to the L1 and L2 categories in the original land use classification task, while Rice, Maize, and Soybean represent newly introduced L3 categories specific to the crop classification task.
-Based on this semantic mapping, we establish a cross-domain hierarchical tree (Fig.~\ref{fig-overall_arch} (d)) that bridges the label spaces between land use and crop classification tasks.
+Taking the transfer to a crop classification task as an example, Fig.~\ref{fig-overall_arch} (b) and (e) illustrate the complete adaptation process.
+We begin by establishing a cross-domain hierarchy based on prior knowledge: Vegetation $\rightarrow$ Cropland $\rightarrow$ {Rice, Maize, Soybean}.
+Here, ``Vegetation'' and ``Cropland'' correspond to the $L1$ and $L2$ categories in the original task, while specific crops represent the newly introduced $L3$ categories.